stickystyle/calender_sync/README.md

 I had already created a similar script, so this version became an experiment for an old-school python developer using AI tools.
 I used the Claude Sonnet 3.7 thinking model via [OpenRouter.ai](openrouter.ai) and a self-hosted [OpenWebUI](https://github.com/open-webui/open-webui) instance to generate all the code and commit messages via chat.
 The solutions developed by Claude were very similar to what I originally wrote, but there definitely were some ideas Claude had that I missed in my original script.
+The transcript of the conversation is available [here](transcript.md).

 Total cost of this experiment was $0.09 (!!) and 3 hours of my time start to finish.